boholder/puntgun/README.md

 ## Usage

+Currently, the tool can only operate one Twitter account to perform actions, which means you can't make multiple Twitter account block same group of users at once run.

 ## Disclaimer

 There always has to be such a statement (where else would I need to put it?).